John Carson (physician): Career

 Following his medical school graduation, Carson remained in Edinburgh for some time and married.
 He later returned to his native Philadelphia, where he ran a sizable private practice and also assisted in setting up the Philadelphia Dispensary.
 In 1787, Carson was an original incorporator and Fellow of The College of Physicians of Philadelphia, where he was a contemporary of, and frequent correspondent with, Benjamin Rush.
 In that same year, he was also named Surgeon of the First Troop Philadelphia City Cavalry.
 Carson was also elected a member of the American Philosophical Society, the Hibernian Society of Philadelphia, and Deputy Grand Master of the Masonic Grand Lodge of Pennsylvania.

 In 1791, he was named to the Board of Trustees of his alma mater, the College of Philadelphia.
 In this role, he helped oversee the merger of the college with the University of the State of Pennsylvania, which created the University of Pennsylvania.
 Following the creation of the new university, Carson was chosen to stay on as a trustee, a service he performed until 1794.
 That year, he resigned to become chairman of chemistry at the university's medical school, which was left vacant by the death of James Hutchinson.

 Death

-Carson died on October 26, 1794, in Philadelphia, at age 41, from aperitonsillar abscess and was never able to formally assume the duties at the University of Pennsylvania School of Medicine.
+Carson died on October 26, 1794, in Philadelphia, at age 41, from a peritonsillar abscess and was never able to formally assume the duties at the University of Pennsylvania School of Medicine.

 Carson was originally buried at the Arch Street Second Presbyterian Church Cemetery, but his remains were removed to Mount Vernon Cemetery in 1864 when the Arch Street Cemetery closed.
 His wife, Agnes, returned to Scotland following his death.
 Carson fathered ten children.
 Several of Carson's later relatives went on to have long-standing affiliations with the University of Pennsylvania, including physician and botanist Joseph Carson, attorney Hampton L. Carson, and evolutionary biologist Hampton L. Carson.